 Responding to Reviews with Review Software

 It’s tough enough to keep track of reviews on Google and Facebook.
 But there are hundreds of review sites on the Internet.
 It’s tough for a business to keep track of this customer feedback from all of these different sites.
-That’s where review software like Birdeye can help you.
+That’s where Birdeye online review management can help you.

 Manage Reviews on 150+ Sites